-This Layered Chicken and Chorizo Enchilada Bake is like a cross between flavorful enchiladas, a hearty casserole, and an artfully layered lasagna (with tortillas in place of pasta).
+This Layered Smoky Chicken Chorizo Mexican Enchilada Baked Casserole is like a cross between flavorful enchiladas, a hearty casserole, and an artfully layered lasagna (with tortillas in place of pasta).

 The flavors and textures are fantastic.
 I love the sweet kernels of corn with the zippy enchilada sauce and the chicken, tortillas and chorizo sausage!

 This casserole is super filling.
 Plus, it’s easy to make and you don’t have to roll any enchiladas – bonus!

 I like to serve it with a small green salad tossed with black beans, cilantro, cucumber, and a light lime vinaigrette.